UBC-MDS/DSCI532_violent_crime_app/doc/milestone4_writeup.md

 There was also a small issue with the Data tab that we resolved this week.
 The menu to select the number of entries to view on one screen had four options, but after a selection was made, one of the options was missing.
 We have fixed this so that users can always select between viewing 10, 30, 50, or 100 entries.

 ### Remaining Issues and Challenges

+##### Remaining Issues We Didn't Fix

+-   When a small range of years is selected (i.e.&lt; 3), the labels of the x-axis on the line chart are not integers.
+Ideally, the axis labels should still be integer values.
+-   When data are not available for a particular city, the city shows up in the legend, but not in the line chart.
+For example, national averages are only available for homicide and total violent crime.
+When "National" is selected as one of the cities and another type of crime is selected, "National" shows up in the legend, but there is nothing on the plot.
+We would like to have a small message explaining that data are not available in these cases.

+##### Challenges